oinam/oinam.art/index.md

 layout: home
 ---

-Oinam Art is the collection of Modern Digital Arts, Crypto, and NFTs.
+Oinam Art is the collection of Digital Arts, Crypto, and NFTs.